 74112 (g) Salary and Wage Information: N/A

-IAE does not have graduates employed in t he field; therefore there is no salary and wage data.
+IAE does not have graduates employed in the field; therefore there is no salary and wage data.

-Student's Initials: Date:

 Student Loan Information

-The most recent two-year cohort default rate reports. ported by the U.S. Department of Education forthis institution is
+The most recent two-year cohort default rate reported by the U.S. Department of Education for this institution is 0%.

-The percentage of the students who attended the help pay their cost of education at the school we Only institutions that participate in federal financial aid as approximately 0%. eral studentloans to
+The percentage of the students who attended this institution in 2015-2016 who received federal student loans to help pay their cost of education at the school was approximately 0%.
+Only institutions that participate in federal financial aid programs are required to report loan information.

-Student's Initials: Date:

-This fact sheet is filed with the Bureau for Priva may have relating to completion rates, placemes sheet contains the information as calculated pur nt rates, starting salaries, or license exam pa •
+This fact sheet is filed with the Bureau for Private Postsecondary Education.
+Regardless of any information you may have relating to completion rates, placement rates, starting salaries, or license exam passage rates, this fact sheet contains the information as calculated pursuant to state law.

-Any questions a student may have reg answered by the institution may be directed.
-P.O.
-Box 980818, West Sacramento, 0916.431.6959, F: 916.263.1897. ed to the Bureau for Private Postsecon dary Education at:
+Any questions a student may have regarding this fact sheet that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at: P.O.
+Box 980818, West Sacramento, CA 95798-0818, www.bppe.ca.gov, P: 888.370.7589 or 916.431.6959, F: 916.263.1897.

 Student Name - Print

-Student Signature Date
+Student Signature

+Date

-School Official Date
+School Official

+Date